saeedghsh/arrangement/NOTES.rst

       [ ] how to detect the overlap of two arcs

+      [later] fix the  - test_cases_key[18] with rotate(pi/2)
+      it happens to be genuinely a degenerate case, that is to say the peoblem happens when a node after rotation is slightly off the original curve and the curve.IPE(node.point) returns False!

       [later] fix the  - test_cases_key[13]
       it happens to be genuinely a degenerate case, that is to say the peoblem happens when the angles of tangent to two tangent half-edge differ after the 7th digit of the fractional part

       [vx] the angle restriction in arc description